VidyaMS/IndustrialAI/README.md

 https://link.springer.com/article/10.1007/s40436-022-00433-x#Fig3

-2. Challenges
+2. Further research
    a) How do you decide on which assets in your production line will benefit with Predictive Maintenance?
+   b) What are some of the challenges that can be solved with the help of Generative AI?